I very rarely take the time to review a product, but today, I’m making an exception to review Sam Ovens’ Consulting Accelerator.

 - And of course, if you are a consultant and you want to reach six figures and beyond, this course will give you everything you need.

 It’s possible that I’m a bit biased given how much this course has benefited me.
+My biggest takeaway was learning how to package my services and then upsell my clients, and I’ve put together a guide to upselling your clients you can read here.
 It’s also possible I’m overestimating how beneficial this course will be to someone who hasn’t already spent 5 years on their business.

 But overall, I think this course does exactly what it promises and delivers far more value than nearly any other course I’ve seen.